Machine Learning-based Two-Stage Graph Sparsification for the Travelling Salesman Problem

-\textbf{Density reduction and solver speedup are loosely coupled.} At TSP500, LR removes $44\%$ of edges yet achieves $1.20\times$ speedup, while XGBoost removes $47\%$ but only $1.07\times$.
-LKH uses candidate edges as search guidance, not just constraints, so statistically redundant edges can still aid navigation between local optima.
-LR's conservative pruning preserves more of this connectivity.
+Density reduction and solver speedup remain loosely coupled.
+At TSP500, LR removes $44\%$ of edges and yields $1.20\times$ speedup, while XGBoost removes $47\%$ but only $1.07\times$.
+LKH treats candidate edges as search guidance, not just constraints, so statistically redundant edges can still affect LKH move choices; LR's lighter pruning preserves more of this connectivity.